The author is an economist and part-time economics instructor who has over ten years of teaching experience.

 The traditional functions of every economic system include the following:

-- What not to produce.
-In deciding on what goods to produce, an economic system also decides in what not to produce.
+- What not to produce: In deciding on what goods to produce, an economic system also decides what not to produce.
 For example, if the system wants to provide roads and recreational facilities, it may have problems since it may lack enough resources to do so at the same time.
 It will be necessary that it chooses between the two.
-It may for instance have to choose roads.
-An economic system can consider a wide variety of goods than the other which is poorly endowed.
+It may, for instance, have to choose roads.
+An economic system can consider a wide variety of goods than the other, which is poorly endowed.

 Non-Traditional Functions of Every Economic System

 - Enduring economic growth: Economic systems must ensure economic growth.
 Owing to scarcity of resources, the society must know whether its capacity to produce goods and services is expanding or decreasing.
 Some major ways to promote economic growth include ensuring adequate rate of growth of per capita income, improvement in technology through the adoption of superior techniques of production, and better and more extensive education and training of the labor force and others.

 - Ensuring full employment: Society must also ensure full employment.
 It is the task of economic systems to ensure that resources are not idle or unemployed, since resources are scarce.
 In the market economy, full employment is achieved by stimulating demand.